WHO IS MONSTER CHETWYND AND IS SHE AS SCARY AS SHE SOUNDS?

 What is Monster most famous for?

 In 2012 Monster Chetwynd was short-listed for the Turner Prize.
-The Turner Prize is awarded each year to a British artist, She won it for a live performance art piece called Odd Man Out, which lasted for five hours.
+The Turner Prize is awarded each year to a British artist.
+She was nominated for a live performance art piece called Odd Man Out, which lasted for five hours.

-In 2019 all four artists who were nominated won the award.
+In 2019 all four artists who were nominated won the award together, receiving it as a collective.

 What is performance art ?